gibbs/gibbs.github.io/content/projects/003-docker-php-cli.md

 The `genv/php-cli` Docker images contain multiple PHP CLI versions that can be used for local testing, development and CI/CD pipelines.
-These images are intended to be minimal with a small footprint and are typically between ~55MB and ~70MB in size.
+These images are intended to be minimal with a small footprint and are typically between ~55 MB and ~70 MB in size.

 Images are frequently built on various Debian releases to provide all major releases and security updates after 5.6.
-Old, unsupported, PHP versions are still provided allowing work to be performed on legacy codebases and old library versions.
+Old, unsupported, PHP versions are still provided, allowing work to be performed on legacy codebases and old library versions.
 Tags are available for PHP versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0 and 8.1 with the Composer package manager being included in all releases.